CalvinWu4/CampusList/README.md

 If not, install it from here: https://www.google.com/chrome/

 If you have:
-- Windows: Run `start-server.bat` then 'start-client.bat'
+- Windows: Run `start-server.bat` then 'start-client.bat' in separate shell windows
-- Linux or macOS: Run `start-server.sh` then 'start-client.sh'
+- Linux or macOS: Run `start-server.sh` then 'start-client.sh' in separate shell windows.
+On macOS, use the `source` command.

 The application will launch the website on your default browser.